WE LOVE ART AT GAWBER!

 Formal elements of art units

 Each year group begins with a unit called ‘Formal elements of Art’ which focuses on the taught knowledge of the formal elements.
+Drawing features heavily to begin with.
 The progression of the formal elements knowledge can be found in our progression document.
+Children focus on their knowledge of:

 Art and design skills units

-Each year group has a unit called ‘Art and design skills’ which focuses specifically on developing the art, craft and design knowledge and skills taught in the formal elements unit.
+Each year group has a unit called ‘Art and design skills’ which focuses specifically on developing the practical knowledge of art, craft and design taught in the formal elements unit.
+Children also develop their theoretical knowledge here, learning about different artists and artwork and the cultural and contextual content that supports this.

 At Gawber School, we also allocate an artist study to each year group to help develop pupils understanding of the history of fine art.
 Artists are studied within Kapow units but children at Gawber are given the opportunity to study an artist in depth also.
 A variety of art from different eras, produced by both male and female artists is used to encourage children at Gawber to believe that they too can be an artist!